Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 Here's a problem every computer-lab teacher knows: young students don't have email addresses, and asking a seven-year-old to retype their name exactly the same way every day is fragile — "Simran K" today and "simran kaur" tomorrow become two different students on your roster.

 TypingBIRDS solves this with student codes.
-The first time a student joins your class, they get a short permanent code (6 digits + 1 letter, like 482913K).
-From then on, that code is their login: they can type it on any computer in the lab — or at home — and pick up exactly where they left off, with their history and class membership intact.
-You can print a codes sheet for the whole class from the roster in one click.
+Every student gets a short permanent code (6 digits + 1 letter, like 482913K) the moment the admin adds them to a class.
+From then on, that code is their login: they can type it on any computer in the lab — or at home — and pick up exactly where they left off, with their history intact.
+A teacher can print a codes sheet for the whole class from the roster in one click.

 What the Teacher Dashboard Gives You